skeeto/skeeto.github.com/_posts/2012-04-29-Why-Do-Programmers-Prefer-Certain-Kinds-of-Tools-.markdown

 processor.

 For example, say you've received such a document from a colleague by e-mail, for editing.
-You've read it over and think it looks good except you want to italicize a few words in the document.
+You've read it over and think it looks good, except you want to italicize a few words in the document.
 To do that, you open up the document in a word processor and go through looking for the words you want to modify.
 When you're done you click save.